nlathia/kettle-cli/README.md

 # operator

 Operator is a command line tool for creating and shipping machine learning deployments.
-You can use it to generate and deploy Google [Cloud Functions](https://cloud.google.com/functions) or [Cloud Run](https://cloud.google.com/run) containerised applications.
+You can use it to generate and deploy AWS [Lambda](https://aws.amazon.com/lambda/)s, or Google [Cloud Functions](https://cloud.google.com/functions) and [Cloud Run](https://cloud.google.com/run) containerised applications.

 This CLI has two primary commands: